-Next, split your main goal into a number of little goals that will fit across your time frame, for example, you could add an extra 1 kg every week to your weight until you can lift 10 kgs.
-Having small weekly goals makes the big goal look less daunting and much more achievable.
+Next, split your main goal into a number of little goals that will fit across your time frame; for example, you could add an extra 1 kg every week to your weight until you can lift 10 kg.
+Small weekly goals make the big goal look less daunting and much more achievable.
 Smaller goals also help as, at the end of each week, you will feel empowered to carry on to the next week and so on.

 4. Set Rewards